DLR-SC/gitlab2prov/README.md

   Extract provenance information from GitLab projects.

 Options:
   --version        Show the version and exit.
   --verbose        Enable logging to <stdout>.
-  --config PATH  Read args from config file.
+  --config FILE    Read args from config file.
+  --validate FILE  Validate config file.
   --help           Show this message and exit.

 Commands:
-  combine
-  extract       Extract provenance data for one or multiple gitlab projects. open          Load provenance files. pseudonymize  Pseudonymize a provenance graph.
+  combine       Combine multiple graphs into one. extract       Extract provenance data for one or multiple gitlab projects. open          Load provenance files. pseudonymize  Pseudonymize a provenance graph.